nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 const yEnd = Math.min(wall.wallY + wall.wallHeight, canvas.height);
 ```

-For each y-coordinate we need to keep track of the y-coordinate of the texture.
+For each y-coordinate of the screen, we need to keep track of the y-coordinate of the texture.
 We'll increment by `step` for each screen pixel. `step` is just texture height divided by the previously calculated wall height:

 ```typescript
 const step = textureSize.y / wall.wallHeight;
 ```

-`texPos` is what keeps track of the current y coordinate of the texture.
-If the wall starts above the top of the screen, we need to add as many steps as there are pixels missing to the initial value:
+`texPos` keeps track of the current y coordinate of the texture.
+If the wall starts above the top of the screen, we need to add as many steps as pixels are missing to the initial value:

 ```typescript
 let texPos = wall.wallY < yStart ? (yStart - wall.wallY) * step : 0;
 ```

-The brightness is calculated the same as for the untextured walls.
-We'll multiple each texture pixel by this number:
+The brightness is calculated in the same way as for the untextured walls.
+We'll multiply each texture pixel by this number:

 ```typescript
 const brightness = getBrightness(ray.perpWallDist, ray.side);